joereddington/whichmpscitesources/index.md

-This page is a list of UK MPs in order of how likely they are to give the source for figures they use.

-The page automatically updates once a week.
+This page contains a list of UK MPs in order of how likely they are to give the source for numbers they use on Twitter.
+It automatically updates once a week.

-The ranking uses MP’s Twitter streams.
-The method is a little bit of a blunt instrument, but it makes some points nicely.
+The method is a little bit of a blunt instrument, but it is surprisingly revealing

-The list works like this:
+The code works like this:

-*   gather recent tweets by MPs.
+*   download recent tweets by MPs.
 *   take those that involve numbers (because we are interested in if the MP references their figures)
-*   check if they contain a URL.
+*   count how many of the tweets with numbers contain a URL.

 So this is good: